How to sell my real estate brokerage? It can be an intimidating question.

 Residential firms should use marketing systems to identify and secure listings and attract potential homebuyers.

-A company that deals in vacation homes for a particular area for three decades is more appealing than one that has done a little bit of everything for 40 years.
+A company that deals in vacation homes for a particular area for three decades is more appealing than one that has done a little bit of everything for those 30 years.

 Where To Start Once The Decision Has Been Made

-- All of your company processes should be documented.
+- Do you have standard operating procedures?
+(SOPs?)
+All of your company processes should be documented.

-- Remove yourself from your company’s day-to-day operations.
+- Can your business run on auto-pilot?
+Remove yourself from your company’s day-to-day operations.

 - Ensure that your financial records are accurate, precise, and up to date.

-- Create a strategy for the next five years.
+- Create a strategy for the next five years in your business plan.

 - At least three years of steady economic performance is required.